Matt Kalil: Houston Texans

 On March 22, 2019, Kalil signed with the Houston Texans.
 On September 1, 2019, Kalil was released by the Houston Texans.

 Personal life

+Kalil is of Lebanese and Mexican descent.

 Kalil's father, Frank, was a center at Arkansas and Arizona, and was drafted by the Buffalo Bills in 1982, before playing for the USFL's Arizona Wranglers in 1983 and Houston Gamblers in 1984.
 His brother Ryan was an All-American at Southern California, and was drafted by the Carolina Panthers in 2007.
 Their sister Danielle sang the national anthem at the Vikings–Panthers game, which featured both of her brothers, on October 13, 2013.

-On July 8, 2015, he married model Haley O'Brien in a secret ceremony on a private beach in Kauai.
-On July 8, 2016, they had a formal ceremony with friends and family.
-The couple had a very private relationship.
-They lived in Minnesota, North Carolina, California, and finally New York City until their split in 2022.
+On July 8, 2015, Kalil married American model Haley Kalil in a ceremony in Kauai, Hawaii.
+The following year, on July 8, they renewed their vows in a formal ceremony with family and friends, celebrating a year of marriage.
+She filed for divorce on May 4, 2022.

+On April 13, 2024, he married model Keilani Asmus in a small ceremony in Las Vegas at the Little White Chapel.